mikegcoleman/fed-summit-hol/docker-orchestration/README.md

 # Docker Orchestration

-Hi, welcome to the Orchestration lab for DockerCon 2017!

 In this lab you will play around with the container orchestration features of Docker.
 You will deploy a simple application to a single host and learn how that works.
 Then, you will configure Docker Swarm Mode, and learn to deploy the same simple application across multiple hosts.
 You will then see how to scale the application and move the workload across different hosts easily.

 > **Difficulty**: Beginner